 Shoulder pain is a very common complaint, affecting patients of all ages.
-Gradual ‘wear and tear’ of soft tissue, or an acute injury of bones and ligaments within the joint can cause chronic pain.
+Gradual wear and tear of soft tissues, or an acute injury of bones and ligaments within the joint can cause chronic pain.
 Shoulder pain can often be quite debilitating, interfering with all aspects of daily living.
 Locating the primary cause of the pain determines the type of treatment necessary to effectively eliminate the pain, and restore function and mobility to the shoulder.

 Anatomy of the shoulder joint

 The shoulder is one of the most sophisticated and complicated joints of the human body.
 It allows a high degree of mobility, but lacks bony and soft tissue stability.
-It is a ball-and-socket joint consisting of the humeral head (ball) from the upper arm and the glenoid (socket) from the shoulder blade.
+It is a ball-and-socket joint, consisting of the humeral head (ball) of the upper arm and the glenoid (socket) of the shoulder blade.

-A series of four muscle tendons, known collectively as the rotator cuff (supraspinatus, infraspinatus, teres minor, subscapularis), surround the shoulder keeping the humerus in its proper place.
-The biceps muscle in our arm also connects to the top of the shoulder joint by way of a tendon.
+A series of four muscle tendons, known collectively as the rotator cuff (supraspinatus, infraspinatus, teres minor and subscapularis), surround the shoulder, keeping the humerus in its proper place.
+The biceps muscle in the arm also connects to the top of the shoulder joint by way of a tendon.

-Wear and tear, or injury to any of the bones, muscles, ligaments, or soft tissue in the shoulder can destabilize the joint and cause shoulder pain.
+Wear and tear, or injury to any of the bones, muscles, ligaments or soft tissues in the shoulder can destabilise the joint and cause shoulder pain.

-- Rotator cuff tear: Any of the four rotator cuff muscles or tendons (supraspinatus, infraspinatus, teres minor, subscapularis) can be torn as a result of injury or attrition.
+- Rotator cuff tear: Any of the four rotator cuff muscles or tendons (supraspinatus, infraspinatus, teres minor or subscapularis) can be torn as a result of injury or attrition.
 The most commonly injured tendon is the supraspinatus.

-- Subacromial impingement (rotator cuff tendonitis): The ‘subacromial space’ is the gap between the shoulder tip/roof (known as the acromion) and the shoulder joint below it.
-Narrowing of this space due to either bone spurs or inflamed tissue causes subacromial impingement.
-This causes pain in the upper arm or top of the shoulder that can become chronic over time.
+- Subacromial impingement (rotator cuff tendonitis): The subacromial space is the gap between the shoulder tip/roof (known as the acromion) and the shoulder joint below it.
+Narrowing of this space due to either bone spurs or inflamed tissue can cause subacromial impingement.
+This causes pain in the upper arm or top of the shoulder and can become chronic over time.

-- Biceps tendinitis/tear: An injury to the tendon connecting the biceps to the shoulder blade, often causing sharp pain in the front area of the shoulder and radiating down to the elbow.
+- Biceps tendinitis/tear: This is an injury to the tendon connecting the biceps to the shoulder blade, often causing sharp pain in the front area of the shoulder and radiating down to the elbow

-- Labral tear: An injury to the ring of cartilage that surrounds the shoulder socket.
+- Labral tear: This is an injury to the ring of cartilage that surrounds the shoulder socket

 - Frozen shoulder (adhesive capsulitis): A condition where the capsule of the shoulder becomes thickened.
 Movement is impeded and results in stiffness.
 There is often pain in the early phases of adhesive capsulitis.